Fred P. Branson

-Fred P. Branson (March 1, 1881 – October 5, 1960) was a justice of the Oklahoma Supreme Court from 1926 to 1929, serving as chief justice from 1927 to 1929.
+Frederick Page Branson (March 1, 1881 – October 5, 1960) was a justice of the Oklahoma Supreme Court from 1926 to 1929, serving as chief justice from 1927 to 1929.

-Fred P. Branson was born in Rockmart, Georgia on March 1, 1881 to Levi Branson and Rhoda Page Mull.
+Branson was born in Rockmart, Georgia, on March 1, 1881, to Levi Branson and Rhoda Page Mull.
 Rhoda had an older son, Joseph Mull, from her marriage to the late Harrison Mull.
 The Mulls had moved to Arkansas, but after her first husband died, she and Joseph moved back to the small town of Cass Station, Georgia, where she met and married Levi Branson, a widower who already had 13 children from his previous marriage.
-Levi and Rhoda Mull Branson had three sons and one daughter: Thomas Branson, Frederick Page Branson, Jessie Branson Adams, Homer Branson and Rhoda Page Branson.
+Levi and Rhoda Mull Branson had two sons besides Branson, and one daughter.

 Early life

 It is unclear when Rhoda and her surviving children relocated from Cass Station to Rockmart, then located primarily in Polk County, Georgia, where Fred began receiving his first exposure to public education in the so-called "field schools".
 One condition for states who had left the Union to join the Confederate States of America to rejoin the Union was to provide "separate but equal" schools for black and white children.
 The State quickly responded by making elementary education the responsibility of the individual counties, but without providing any individual funding sources.